 You can run methods directly from the Application Builder for testing and debugging, for example.
-To do so, right-click a Method node in the Application Builder tree and choose Run ( $\boxed{\mathbb{F}}$ ).
+To do so, right-click a Method node in the Application Builder tree and choose Run ().
 The method is then run in the Application Builder environment.
+A number of debugging tools are available for troubleshooting methods that fail or do not produced the desired results or actions.